 - Driving record

-The table below shows the average price for full-coverage in Massachusetts.
-Drivers here pay more, on average, for car insurance than the rest of the country.
-The monthly price for full a policy liability, collision, and comprehensive in MA is $9.36 higher than the US average.
+The table below shows the average price for car insurance in Massachusetts.
+Drivers here pay more to fully protect vehicles than the rest of the country.
+The monthly price for full a policy liability, collision, and comprehensive coverage in MA is $9.36 higher than the US mean.

 |Coverage||Massachusetts Average||US Average|